 The most popular hiking trail in Lo Zingaro is an easy 7 km one-way (14km return) trek.
 Along the way, you will enjoy fantastic coastline views and swim in the crystal clear blue sea accessible through 6 secluded beaches.
 Lo Zingaro is simply a perfect day trip in nature.

 Entrance to the Reserve costs 5 euros.
 Bring your own food supplies and enough water (3 liters) if you are planning to hike the full route.

-Logistics: Perfect for western Sicily road trip, Zingaro Reserve is located between Castellamare del Golfo and San Vito Lo Capo towns.
+- Logistics: Perfect for the western Sicily road trip, Zingaro Reserve is located between Castellamare del Golfo and San Vito Lo Capo towns.
 It is around a 1 hour and 20-minute drive from Palermo and around a 55-minute drive from Trapani.
-You must have your own car to get there.
+The easiest way to get to the reserve is to drive your own car.

 12. Erice- charming medieval hilltop town with fantastic coastal views